annitya/roc-completion/readme.md

 Troubleshooting
 ---------------
     Try running the command: "node .idea/getSettings.js roc-config" from your project root-directory.
-    Output should be pure parsable json.
+    Output should be valid json.

 Known issues
 ------------